 The advantages of ICSI are as follows:

 - An increased chance of conceiving if your case involves male infertility issues.

 - ICSI may help to increase your chances of success if you have had previous failed cycles of standard IVF treatment

 - Allow you to have a baby even in cases of retrograde ejaculation or surgical sperm retrieval

 Risks of ICSI

 It is important to also consider the risks of a procedure such as ICSI.
 These include the following:

-- ICSI is an invasive procedure, there is a small risk of damage to your eggs during the injection process.
+- Intracytoplasmic sperm injection is an invasive procedure, there is a small risk of damage to your eggs during the injection process.

 NOTE: Some of our associate clinics have a special technique for ICSI—they use a blunt needle so there is no harm to the egg and they are able to achieve 100 percent fertilization success in ICSI